namoopsoo/learn-citibike/README.md

 #### Need additional location data
 * With the 400+ stations, trying to predict a multi-class problem of this sort with basic machine learning algorithms would not be a way to get quick results to help keep the project going, so I decided to constrain the problem.
 I ended up turning to the Google Geocoding API.
-Using this data because a side project in its own right, because parsing through the Google geolocation data can get pretty hairy!
+Using this data became its own side project, because parsing through the Google geolocation data can get pretty hairy!

 _The meat of the output can look like this, for the docking station "1st Avenue & E 15th St"_